stuartellis/multiform/README.md

 - Makefile implementation: A UNIX shell, *GNU Make* 3, *jq*
 - OPTIONAL: Docker

-The Python implementation requires Python 3.8 or above
+The Python implementation requires Python 3.8 or above.
+It has no dependencies apart from the Python standard library.

 ## Setup